Louis-7/ranking-board/README.md

 Ranking Board is an innovative project that utilizes free resources to build a website for recording people's effort.
 This repository serves as the dashboard of the Ranking Board.
 The back-end, which is a Github bot, is called [Ranking Board Helper](https://github.com/Louis-7/ranking-board-helper).

 You may be curious about where the database is located.
 I use a JSON file, located at `data/ranking.json`, to store all the data.
-I utilize JavaScript code to convert it into the necessary data model.
+I utilize JavaScript code to convert it into the necessary data model!

 ## Usage